 A cross-over, double-blind abuse potential study of SPRAVATO and ketamine was conducted in recreational polydrug users (n=34) who had experience with perception-altering drugs, including ketamine.
 Ketamine, the racemic mixture of arketamine and esketamine, is a Schedule III controlled substance and has known abuse potential.
-In this study, the mean "Drug Liking at the Moment" and "Take Drug Again" scores for single doses of intranasal SPRAVATO (84 mg and 112 mg the maximum recommended dose and 1.3 times the maximum recommended dose, respectively) were similar to these scores in the intravenous ketamine (0.5 mg/kg infused over 40 minutes) control group.
+In this study, the mean "Drug Liking at the Moment" and "Take Drug Again" scores for single doses of intranasal SPRAVATO (84 mg and 112 mg - the maximum recommended dose, respectively) were similar to these scores in the intravenous ketamine (0.5 mg/kg infused over 40 minutes) control group.
 However, these scores were greater in the SPRAVATO and ketamine groups compared to the placebo group.
-The 112 mg dose of intranasal SPRAVATO was associated with significantly higher scores for "Hallucinating," "Floating," "Detached," and "Spaced Out" than the 84 mg dose of intranasal SPRAVATO and the intravenous ketamine dose.
+The 112 mg dose of intranasal SPRAVATO was associated with significantly higher scores for "Hallucinating," "Detached," and "Spaced Out" than the 84 mg dose of intranasal SPRAVATO and the intravenous ketamine dose.